CardiacIGA/mpfitter/README.md

-# Error Based Deformation Method
+# Multi-patch fitting algorithm

-This is the repository that contains the Error Based Deformation Method (EBDM), developed by L. Verberne and supervised by R. Willems, C.V.
+This is the repository that contains the multi-patch fitting algorithm, developed by R. Willems, in collaboration with L. Verberne and supervised by C.V.
 Verhoosel (TU/e) and O. van der Sluis (TU/e & Philips).
-The EBDM enables the user to fit or deform a predefined template geometry of the left ventricle to a sparse-point-cloud data set.
+The algorithm enables the user to fit or deform a predefined template geometry of the left ventricle to a sparse-point-cloud data set.

 ## Installation